Éditions Gallimard

 Éditions Gallimard (/fr/), formerly Éditions de la Nouvelle Revue Française (1911–1919) and Librairie Gallimard (1919–1961), is one of the leading French book publishers.
 In 2003, it and its subsidiaries published 1,418 titles.

 Founded by Gaston Gallimard in 1911, the publisher is now majority-owned by his grandson Antoine Gallimard.

 Éditions Gallimard is a subsidiary of Groupe Madrigall, the third largest French publishing group.

+In 2023, Éditions Gallimard was awarded the Mention Honorifique from Les Rencontres Philosophiques de Monaco for its Collection NRF-Essais.

 History

 The publisher was founded on 31 May 1911 in Paris by Gaston Gallimard, André Gide, and Jean Schlumberger as Les Éditions de la Nouvelle Revue Française (NRF).

 From its 31 May 1911 founding until June 1919, Nouvelle Revue Française published one hundred titles including La Jeune Parque by Paul Valéry.
 NRF published the second volume of In Search of Lost Time, In the Shadow of Young Girls in Flower, which became the first Prix Goncourt-awarded book published by the company.
 Nouvelle Revue Française adopted the name "Librairie Gallimard" in 1919.

 During the occupation of France in World War II, Gaston Gallimard was hosted in Carcassonne by poet Joë Bousquet.
 He returned to Paris in October 1940 to enter discussions with the Third Reich authorities, who wished to control his publishing company.
 It was agreed that Gaston Gallimard would still control his company if he collaborated with the authorities and published pro-Hitler writings.